This page is sponsored by:

 biography

-Born in April 1912 in Albert Lea, Minnesota, Richard Carlson studied drama as a college student in his home state, eventually teaching acting at the college level before striking out as an actor and director on the legitimate stage.
+Richard Carlson Born on April 29, 1912, in Albert Lea, Minnesota, Richard Carlson studied literature and drama as a college student at the University of Minnesota and taught literature and acting courses before striking out as an actor and director on the legitimate stage.
 The talented Carlson performed in a number of Broadway productions in the mid to late 1930s, including The Ghost of Yankee Doodle (1937) and Stars In Your Eyes (February 1939-May 1939).
 Carlson's first film appearance came in the David Selznick production The Young in Heart (1938; with Janet Gaynor).
 In mid 1939, Carlson made a permanent move to Hollywood and freelanced in a number of films at different studios, including The Howards of Virginia (1940; with Cary Grant), Too Many Girls (1940; with Lucille Ball), Hold That Ghost (1941; with Bud Abbott and Lou Costello), and The Affairs of Martha (1942; with Marjorie Main).
 As with other actors during the era, Carlson served in World War II, interrupting his career.
 And as was the experience of many other actors, after coming back from the war he found it difficult to land the good roles he had previously been offered.

-Early 1950s Universal-International studio photo of Richard Carlson
+LEFT: Early 1950s Universal-International studio photo of Richard Carlson.
+RIGHT: Beefcake photo from the early 1940s

 the films of richard carlson